-Is it fair and reasonable for Revolut to be held responsible for Miss C's loss?
+Is it fair and reasonable for Revolut to be held responsible for Mr T's loss?

-In reaching my decision about what is fair and reasonable, I have taken into account that Mrs S purchased cryptocurrency which credited an e-wallet held in her own name, rather than making a payment directly to the fraudsters.
-So, she remained in control of her money after she made the payments from her Revolut account, and it took further steps before the money was lost to the fraudsters.
+In reaching my decision about what is fair and reasonable, I have taken into account that Mr T purchased cryptocurrency which credited an e-wallet held in his own name, rather than making a payment directly to the fraudsters.
+So, he remained in control of his money after he made the payments from his Revolut account, and it took further steps before the money was lost to the fraudsters.

 I have carefully considered Revolut's view that in a multi-stage fraud, a complaint should be properly considered only against either the firm that is a) the 'point of loss' - the last point at which the money (or cryptocurrency) remains under the victim's control; or b) the origin of the funds - that is the account in which the funds were prior to the scam commencing.
 It says it is (in this case and others) merely an intermediate link - being neither the origin of the funds nor the point of loss and it is therefore irrational to hold it responsible for any loss.

-In reaching my decision, I have taken into account that the 9 March 2023 payment was made to another financial business (a cryptocurrency exchange) and that the payments that funded the scam were made from other accounts at regulated financial businesses.
+In reaching my decision, I have taken into account that the Final Payment was made to another financial business (a cryptocurrency exchange based in another country) and that the payments that funded the scam were made from an account at a regulated financial businesses.

-But as I've set out in some detail above, I think that Revolut still should have recognised that Miss C might have been at risk of financial harm from fraud when they made the £7,000 payment, and in those circumstances it should have declined the payment and made further enquiries.
-If it had taken those steps, I am satisfied it would have prevented the losses Miss C suffered.
-The fact that the money used to fund the scam came from elsewhere and/or wasn't lost at the point it was transferred to Miss C's own account does not alter that fact and I think Revolut can fairly be held responsible for Miss C's loss in such circumstances.
+But as I've set out above, I think that Revolut still should have recognised that Mr T might have been at risk of financial harm from fraud when they made payment 2, and in those circumstances Revolut should have made further enquiries about the payment before processing it.
+If it had done that, I am satisfied it would have prevented the losses Mr T suffered.
+The fact that the money used to fund the scam came from elsewhere and wasn't lost at the point it was transferred to Mr T own account does not alter that fact and I think Revolut can fairly be held responsible for Mr T's loss in such circumstances.
 I don't think there is any point of law or principle that says that a complaint should only be considered against either the firm that is the origin of the funds or the point of loss.

-I've also considered that Miss C has only complained against Revolut.
-I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and Miss C could instead, or in addition, have sought to complain against those firms.
-But Miss C has not chosen to do that and ultimately, I cannot compel them to.
+I've also considered that Mr T has only complained against Revolut.
+I accept that it's possible that other firms might also have missed the opportunity to intervene or failed to act fairly and reasonably in some other way, and Mr T could instead, or in addition, have sought to complain against those firms.
+But Mr T has not chosen to do that and ultimately, I cannot compel them to.
 In those circumstances, I can only make an award against Revolut.

-I'm also not persuaded it would be fair to reduce Miss C's compensation in circumstances where: the consumer has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
+I'm also not persuaded it would be fair to reduce Mr T's compensation in circumstances where: the consumer has only complained about one respondent from which they are entitled to recover their losses in full; has not complained against the other firm (and so is unlikely to recover any amounts apportioned to that firm); and where it is appropriate to hold a business such as Revolut responsible (that could have prevented the loss and is responsible for failing to do so).
 That isn't, to my mind, wrong in law or irrational but reflects the facts of the case and my view of the fair and reasonable position.